-Using a grub hoe (also called an Azada) is very different from using a shovel or spade.
-Instead of stomping or ramming a shovel blade into the earth, the heavy-duty grub hoe blade swings from hip height down into the soil using it's own weight, gravity, and a little help from your arms.
-Instead of leaning over to lift the shovel load of soil with your back, with the long handled azada you use your whole body to pull the thin slice of soil towards you into a previously cleared space.
+Using a grubbing hoe (also called an Azada) is very different from using a shovel or spade.
+Instead of stomping or ramming a shovel blade into the earth, the heavy-duty hoe blade swings from hip height down into the soil using it's own weight, gravity, and a little help from your arms.
+Instead of leaning over to lift the shovel load of soil with your back, with the long-handled grubbing hoe you use your whole body to pull the thin slice of soil towards you into a previously cleared space.

-Think of it this way; you can use a shovel to move a single 4 lb chunk of soil or you can use two quick strokes of a grub hoe to move two 2 lb slices of soil - with less strain, less pain, and in less time!
+Think of it this way... you can use a shovel to move a single 4 lb chunk of soil, or you can use two quick strokes of the hoe to move two 2 lb slices of soil - with less strain, less pain, and in less time!
 It is the easy way to dig!

-A grubbing hoe can do everything a shovel or spade can except lift material up into a wheelbarrow or toss material to another place - you will still need your shovel for that.
-But you can make even that kind of digging easier by first breaking up the soil with your grub hoe and then using a light scoop shovel to just lift the pulverized dirt into your wheelbarrow.
+A grubbing hoe can do almost everything a shovel or spade can - except lift material up into a wheelbarrow, or toss material to another place.
+You will still need your shovel for that.
+But you can make even that kind of digging easier by first breaking up the soil with your tool, and then using a round point shovel or a scoop shovel to just lift the loose pulverized dirt out of the hole and into your wheelbarrow.

-From Simon Drummond at "Get Digging" - the best azada website in the UK.
-It is where I learned about grub hoes.
+...from Simon Drummond at "Get Digging" - the best azada website in the UK.

-His What Users Say page is truly inspiring!
-If you live in England or Europe, please purchase your azada (grub hoe) from Simon's site Get-Digging.co.uk
+His site's What Users Say page is truly inspiring!
+If you live in England or Europe, please purchase your azada (grub hoe) from Simon's site: Get-Digging.co.uk

 Using an Azada should be no problem for anyone used to using hand tools and having reasonable bodily coordination.
 Azadas are